 skip to content

-Courses in the Winter Semester 2024/25
+Courses in the Summer Semester 2025

-Inter-American Human Rights System, Flávia Oliveira Ribeiro [in English]
+The Inter-American Human Rights System, Flávia Oliveira Ribeiro [in English]

 This course provides a comprehensive introduction to the Inter-American Human Rights System (IAHRS), focusing on the structure, practices, and role of the Inter-American Commission and the Inter-American Court of Human Rights.